josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 - what major formations were required;
 - which infrastructure supported them.

-Those assumptions did not make planning simple.
-They supplied a relatively stable strategic reference point.
+Those assumptions did not make planning easy.

+They supplied a comparatively stable strategic reference point.

-The end of the Cold War removed much of that reference point at the same time that Britain continued a longer adjustment to post-imperial strategic status.
+The end of the Cold War removed much of that reference point at the same time that Britain continued its longer adjustment to post-imperial strategic status.

 That wider cultural history is larger than this node can resolve.

 It nevertheless matters because assumptions about what Britain *should* do internationally are inherited as well as calculated.

-Strategic ambition does not begin again from zero every time a government publishes a review.
+Strategic ambition does not begin again from zero every time somebody publishes another extremely handsome Command Paper.

 ---

-## 2. ⚓ 1981–1982: Plans Meet The Falklands
+## 3. ⚓ 1981–1982: Plans Meet The Falklands

-The 1981 Defence Review associated with Defence Secretary John Nott was principally an attempt to bring the Defence programme and equipment commitments into line with available resources, while concentrating capability around the government's assessment of Britain's principal NATO requirements.
+The 1981 Defence Review associated with Defence Secretary John Nott sought to bring Defence commitments and available resources into closer alignment while concentrating capability around the government's assessment of Britain's principal NATO requirements.

 Shortly afterwards, Argentina invaded the Falkland Islands.

-If you would like links to follow for Argentina's case, see [🇫🇰 Falkland Islands](../../../../🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🫀🕸️_Information_Is_Experienced/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇫🇰_falkland_islands.md) as a postcard stop, on the satirical trek around British Overseas Territories that I would *never ever* really send politicians on.
+If you would like links to follow for Argentina's case, see [🇫🇰 Falkland Islands](../../../../🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🫀🕸️_Information_Is_Experienced/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇫🇰_falkland_islands.md) as a postcard stop on the satirical trek around British Overseas Territories that I would *never ever* really send politicians on.

-The resulting conflict became one of Britain's clearest modern examples of a force-planning settlement being tested almost immediately by a contingency lying outside the scenario around which much of that settlement had been constructed.
+The conflict became one of Britain's clearest modern examples of force-planning assumptions being tested abruptly by a contingency outside the scenario around which much of the settlement had been constructed.

-This episode should not be reduced to:
+This should not be reduced to:

 > **Nott review bad; Falklands proved it.**